 |Doctor’s visit outside of normal office hours||€92|

-When you go to the Netherlands, you might consider a TransferWise borderless multi-currency account to manage your health insurance fees.
-The borderless account helps you receive and organise your money without confusing fees and exchange rates, you just pay a small, fair charge when your money moves between currencies.
+When you go to the Netherlands, you might consider a TransferWise multi-currency account to manage your health insurance fees.
+The multi-currency account helps you receive and organise your money without confusing fees and exchange rates, you just pay a small, fair charge when your money moves between currencies.
 You can hold and manage money in tens of different currencies and send money to over 50 countries.

 The Netherlands has a universal healthcare system.
 It’s managed by the government and supplemented by private insurers.
 Anyone living or working in the Netherlands must obtain basic level health insurance (with or without additional coverage) from a Dutch provider.